hean01/hean01.github.io/content/post/m03-medium-mead.md

 ### Day 12 - 2017-04-29

 I racked this mead today.
-Took a SG reading of almost exactly 0.0 which indicates that this is not that sweet as I wanted it to be, eg. around 0.01.
+Took a SG reading of almost exactly 0.0 which indicates that this is not that sweet as I wanted it to be, near 0.010.

+### Day 25 - 2017-05-12

+I checked in to this mead, no signs of burps in air lock.
+I took a smell sample and heavy yeast and alcohol smell hit my nose.
+There is no sign of sediment gathering up on the bottom of the carboy.
+Lets rack this batch 2017-05-29 to bottles and take a SG reading.